 Most customers traveling under a general license will only need a Cuban entry permit, available for purchase at the airport.

-In Houston and New York/Newark, we sell Cuban entry permits at the departure gate and collect payment before you board.
+In Houston and New York/Newark, we sell Cuban entry permits at the check-in counter and at the departure gate and collect payment before you board.
 You will need your passport, boarding pass and a major credit card to make your purchase.
-A Cuban entry permit costs $50 USD per person and is not included in the price of your airline ticket.
-An additional $25 USD service charge will also be collected per person by Cuba Travel Services (CTS), which administers the distribution of the entry permits.
+A Cuban entry permit costs $50.00 USD per person and is not included in the price of your airline ticket.
+An additional $35 USD service charge will also be collected per person by Cuba Travel Services (CTS), which administers the distribution of the entry permits.

 Cuban visa issued by the Consulate

 If the reason for your travel isn't covered by a Cuban entry permit, you will need a visa issued by the Cuban Consulate in Washington, D.C.
 Please visit the Embassy of Cuba in USA website for more information.